-A performance bond is a type of guarantee that can be issued by one party to contract with the other.
+A performance bond insurance contract is a type of guarantee that can be issued by one party to contract with the other.
 The issuing party uses this as a guarantee against their failure or inability to meet obligations under an agreement, and delivers on level performance specified in said agreement.

 Do you need to know how surety makes money on performance bond fee?

 Surety is a type of insurance that guarantees the performance of an agreement.
 Performance bonds are one way in which surety companies make money.
 A company seeking a contract may be required by law or by their customer to post a performance bond as collateral for the contract.

 If you’re interested in learning more about how surety makes money on performance bond!
 We have all sorts of information about this topic available for you to learn from!

 Click this right now to learn about contract guarantee security bonds!

 There are many reasons to consider a Performance Bond.
 A contractor is able to become marketable and also safe in the deal with help from performance bonds, which may be time well spent during construction season.

 How does a surety bond work?

 Do you get money back from a surety bond?

 Well, if you opt to purchase one, then yes and no!
 If you buy an indemnity or assurance with a third-party company that provides it for security in lieu of cash bail at law enforcement request (or something similar), then there's good news: You can't "cash out" your investment once it exonerates; however, since these are usually written as contracts between two parties--you and the other party--the premiums paid by either side cannot be refunded.